-Several online sportsbooks that accept government currency feature sophisticated APIs (Application Programming Interface), but unfortunately, only a handful of crypto sportsbooks have ventured into this territory.
-Previously crypto bettors could count on the BetBTC (review) API but they’ve since closed shop.
-Fortunately, 2 of the top crypto sports betting sites, Cloudbet (review, American bettors are geo-blocked) and Stake (review, American bettors are geo-blocked) offer APIs.
+Several online sportsbooks that accept government currency feature sophisticated APIs (Application Programming Interfaces), but unfortunately, only a handful of crypto sportsbooks have ventured into this territory.
+Previously crypto bettors could count on the BetBTC API but they’ve since closed shop.
+Fortunately, 2 of the top crypto sports betting sites, Cloudbet and Stake offer APIs.

 A crypto betting API allows communication between a user’s computer and a sportsbook or betting application.
 When using a sportsbook’s API you’re sending the sportsbook service requests, such as a request to check odds, a request to check your balance, and most importantly a request to place a bet.
 The sportsbook will receive the service request and respond to your computer via the API.

 In order to communicate with an API, you’ll need a software program.
 If the program can place bets automatically then it can be referred to as a betting “bot” as in robot.

 Before you’re able to communicate with the sportsbook’s API you’ll need to sign up and retrieve your API key which is your access credential to log in and use the API.
 You’ll need to include your API key in the code of your program to establish a connection to the crypto sportsbook.

 With your program, you can code and implement odds gathering and analyzing, a customized interface that streamlines your betting, or a fully automated, or semi-automated, betting strategy.

 A lot of bettors use APIs to monitor odds.
 These APIs are great for traders who use price trend modeling, rather than betting knowledge, to predict and take advantage of odds changes.